purpleponker/Northline_eLandings/data/instrs/conf.md

 [configuration profile](../config/cfg_NL_Salmon.xml) for the Hannah operation supplied to a specified tender, contains information for the bulk of the fish ticket.

 ## species defaults
-[species defaults](../config/speciesDefaults_NL-salmon-species.xml) this is a subsidiary configuration profile for an operation profile on a given tender, contains fish species as well as product and condition codes.
+[species defaults](../config/speciesDefaults_NL-salmon-species.xml) this is a subsidiary configuration profile for an operation profile on a given tender, contains fish species as well as product and condition codes, grades and pricing.

 ## importing a config profile
 start by downloading <a href="https://github.com/purpleponker/Northline_eLandings/raw/main/data/config.zip" download="config.zip"> this config profile </a> folder which contains all the profiles available this is a zipped folder and the contents need to be extracted, or download a specific profile above using the download button in the file locations upper right tab bar.